Personal stories from working dental hygienists

 Access magazine is your source for health and practice news, professional issues and legislative developments.
 In their regularly featured column “Working”, you’ll find profiles of professional dental hygienists working in unique settings.

-To learn more about Claiborne’s career and her commitment to mentoring, read the full story.
+To learn more about Holifield's career, including her outreach efforts in local schools, read the full story.

 From academia to consulting to corporate environments to non-profits and more, see how today’s dental hygienists are going beyond traditional oral health roles to make their careers work for them.